Web Application Performance

 Server-Side Architecture

-Gainsight PX's real-time personalization engine is using distributed micro-services architecture with auto-scaling (K8s).
+Gainsight PX's real-time personalization engine is using a distributed micro-services architecture with auto-scaling (K8s).
 The server-side latency for any in-product engagement campaign evaluation is executed in parallel with an average latency of 1-5 milliseconds.